DFE-Digital/apply-for-teacher-training/README.md

 There are two ways to run the application in development.
 Running a local development environment is the most common approach but it is also possible to run in local Docker containers.

+## Development environment

+### Running the application with local dependencies

+The most common way to run a development version of the application is run with local dependencies.

 #### Local development dependencies

 - `postgresql`